MrHtesting/Test-Automation-Framework/ReadMe.md

 # 🚀 Test Automation Framework

 ## 📌 Overview
 This is a robust test automation framework designed for executing automated tests efficiently.
-It integrates with Cucumber, Selenium, and Maven to provide seamless test execution and reporting.
+It integrates with Cucumber, Selenium, Maven, and Rest Assured to provide seamless test execution and reporting for both UI and API automation.

 ## 🎯 How to Execute Tests
 You can specify the test scenarios to run by setting the desired **tags** in the `TestRunner.java` class.